Geometry of horospherical varieties of Picard rank one: A full rectangular Lefschetz exceptional collection on the --variety

 Finally, item (4) is an easy computation. \end{proof}

-The top row in the following diagram represents the bundle $\Sst$ as an extension.
-The middle column is~\eqref{eq:defseq_tilde_S}, while the last column is the tensor product of $\xi^* \pb^* (\Uu_2^\vee \otimes \Ll_{-\oa})$ with the short exact sequence
+The top row in the following diagram represents the bundle $\Sst$ as an extension of two locally free sheaves on $\Xt$.
+The middle column is short exact sequence ~\eqref{eq:defseq_tilde_S}, while the last column is the tensor product of $\xi^* \pb^* (\Uu_2^\vee \otimes \Ll_{-\oa})$ with the short exact sequence

 where we use Proposition \ref{prop:rel_Euler_seq_rho} and Lemma \ref{lem:E_1-E_2-O(rho)-lemma} to identify $\xi^* (\pb^* \Uu_2^\vee \otimes \Ll_{-\oa}) \otimes \Oo_\Xt(-E_2)$ with $\xi^* \pb^* \Uu_2^\vee \otimes \Oo_\xi(-1)$):